 (NOTE: with group of fields, you can add your field names but also include the type as either string, numeric value, tag list, link, boolean or date)

 For video metadata, each field will have the option to make field required and will require that specific field to be filled out before the video can be Published to be viewed.

 When setting up metadata structure, you can also define an order to the fields.
 The order will affect how the metadata fields are displayed for viewers, and on other admin dashboard interfaces, like the video manager.

-Customize your channel page with the custom metadata for either your channels or videos by displaying the data on your IBM Cloud Video channel page.
+Customize your channel page with the custom metadata for either your channels or videos by displaying the data on your IBM Video Streaming channel page.
 To do this, click on your channel, then select Channel page.
 Then click Settings next to Displaying metadata.

 Then, select which fields you would like to be displayed on your Channel page.
 In the above example, we have selected event_date and speakers.
 Once the Save button is pressed, the changes will be immediately applied to the channel page (see below).
 Notice the video titled “Building A Bridge” has the event date displayed, as well as the speakers who were tagged in the fields for this video.

 Metadata is relatable across all your content.
 We have added the name “Norma Elohin” to the speakers field under the custom metadata for a video titled “Buried Ships of San Francisco.
 Clicking on the name “Norma Elohin” will now surface all of the videos that metadata tag is found in.
 This behavior can also be controlled, when you set up displaying metadata, with the “link to similar” option.

 With the field names using the API, it’s possible to retrieve, deploy, create or update customized information into your own 3rd party sites or content management systems.

 In the following example, we have created a custom concept for a travel website where an administrator would host videos and metadata on the IBM Video Streaming account and manage these assets from the Dashboard.